 Being able to deploy cover when planting the bomb or reviving a downed teammate can be the difference between a loss or a victory, so try to save this ability for when you need it the most.

 Unfortunately, the explosive rounds from Dima’s grenade launcher take a few seconds to detonate, giving his enemies more than enough time to avoid the AoE blast.
 Instead, it’s best to predict where your foes will be moving or simply fire it into areas that force them into the open.
-Fortunately, Dima’s use of the KA30 assault rifle stops him from slipping into the bottom rank tier below.
+Fortunately, his use of the KA30 assault rifle stops him from slipping into the bottom tier.

 Rogue Company C-tier characters